Developing Objective Performance Criteria (OPC) for Outcomes after Hip and Knee Replacement

-The objective of this Test-Case is to develop objective performance criteria (OPC) or goals (OPG) for major outcomes following (Class II or III) implantable device use in primary hip and knee replacements.
+The objective of this Test-Case was to develop objective performance criteria (OPC) or goals (OPG) for major outcomes following (Class II or III) implantable device use in primary hip and knee replacements.

 Hip and knee joint replacements are the most common procedures in the US, and there has been a continuous increase in the use of these two procedures over time.
 The major outcome measures following hip and knee replacements are revisions, and quality of life (QoL) changes.
-However, specific objective measures for outcomes after treatment have not been developed by the healthcare community.
-An OPC is a target performance that was derived from historical data from clinical studies and/or registries which may be used for comparison of safety or effectiveness endpoints for medical devices.
+However, specific objective measures for outcomes after treatment have not been developed by the health care community.
+An OPC is a target value derived from historical data from clinical studies and/or registries which may be used for comparison of safety or effectiveness endpoints for medical devices.

-Working collaboratively with NESTcc will enable engagement between partners from different areas and obtain expert knowledge during the study.
-Collaboration with NESTcc also allows for discussion with the community with respect to project methodologies and dissemination, helping demonstrate the impact of real-world evidence (RWE) on device total product life-cycle (TPLC).
+Working collaboratively with NESTcc enabled engagement between partners with expert knowledge from different areas during the study.
+Collaboration with NESTcc also allowed for discussion with the community regarding project methodologies and dissemination, helping demonstrate the impact of real-world evidence (RWE) on the device total product life-cycle (TPLC).

 View the recording of this Test-Case presentation from the NEST Forum.